world-direct/k8s-setup/readme.md

 You can check the provided files in '/conf'.
 The 'default.yml' contains the system default settings.
 You can override them in your custom configuration file.

-3. Activate the configuration by executing `k8s-setup config <path>`.
+3. Register a custom configuration by executing `k8s-setup config set --file <path>`.
 The path can be absolute, or relative to the repository root.
 By default the `./conf/vagrant.yml` is selected.